wp-plugins/postman-smtp/readme.txt

 == Description ==

 Postman is a next-generation SMTP mailer compatible with all email systems.
 It is the first and only SMTP plugin to support both traditional passwords and [OAuth 2.0](http://foorious.com/webdev/auth/oauth2/), the [modern security mechanism for authentication](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html).
-With OAuth 2.0, there is **no need to store your email passsword** in the WordPress database where hackers can access it.
+With OAuth 2.0, there is **no need to store your email passsword** in the WordPress database [where hackers can access it](http://blog.varonis.com/giving-away-your-passwords/).

 Out of the twenty near-identical [SMTP plugins](https://wordpress.org/plugins/search.php?q=smtp) available, what else makes Postman completely unique?
 The intelligent **Setup Wizard** scans your SMTP server so you can't make a configuration mistake.
 The handy **Email Log** shows which emails failed to send, and why.
 Even hosts that block the standard SMTP ports, like GoDaddy or Bluehost, can't stop your Gmail as **Postman will deliver via HTTPS** if it can't use SMTP.

-Stop fighting SMTP [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), lost emails/spam ², and [password storage concerns](http://blog.varonis.com/giving-away-your-passwords/).
+Stop fighting SMTP [failures](http://googleappsdeveloper.blogspot.no/2014/10/updates-on-authentication-for-gmail.html), lost emails and spam ².
 Email is reliably delivered every time because Postman is [pre-approved](http://blog.varonis.com/introduction-to-oauth/) to send SMTP messages on your behalf, without rejection, and without the work-arounds.

 ###* What's New for v1.6 *
 *Email Logging!
 See the contents of every email WordPress creates.*